When researching your next new or used vehicle, it’s a good idea to consider which ones have the best car warranty.

-It’s important to read the fine print of any warranty and understand the various levels of coverage.
+It’s important to read the fine print of any warranty and understand what is and isn’t covered.

-Which cars comes with the best warranty in Canada?
+Which vehicles come with the best warranty in Canada?

-Regardless of the type of vehicle considered, you may notice that all the manufacturer warranties have something in common: coverage generally expires long before it is truly needed.
-Each manufacturer has determined when they can offer protection without having to charge for it, and this equates to what is known as manufacturer’s warranty.
-Once the time or distance allowed has been exceeded, an extended warranty is needed for further coverage.
+Regardless of which vehicle you consider, you may notice that most of the manufacturer warranties have something in common.
+The coverage generally expires before a major breakdown is likely to happen.
+Each manufacturer has determined when they can offer protection without having to charge extra for it.
+Once the time or distance allowed has expired, you need an extended warranty for further coverage.

 What’s the best extended car warranty?